This add-on is available with the purchase of the Pro license.

-With the Commission Rule Add-on you can set custom Rules for your commissions.
+With the Commission Rules add-on, you can set custom rules for your commissions.
 Want to pay a higher or lower percent commission for some products vs other products?
 Want to pay a lower percentage if a certain coupon was used?

 Once installed and activated, you'll see a new menu item in Easy Affiliate > Commission Rules.